imoneoi/openchat/README.md

 ## Choose a base model

 OpenChat supports Llama 2 and Mistral models.
 Please first choose a base model to fit your needs.
-Each base model has a corresponding weight repo, model type and recommended batch size as listed below, they should be filled into `BASE_REPO`, `MODEL_TYPE` and `BATCH_SIZE` in following instructions.
+Each base model has a corresponding weight repo, model type, and recommended batch size as listed below, they should be filled into `BASE_REPO`, `MODEL_TYPE`, and `BATCH_SIZE` in the following instructions.

 | Base Model | Size | Weights (with EOT token)          | Model Type              | Recommended Batch Size per GPU (8xA100 80GB) |
 |------------|------|-----------------------------------|-------------------------|--------------------------------------|